 Suddenly, we’re brought 10 years into the future where Ordinary Joe explores three separate timelines based on the choices that Joe could have made at that critical point in his life.

 Is he musician Joe with a wife, nurse Joe married to his best friend, or bachelor cop Joe following in his father’s and grandfather’s footsteps?

 James Wolk (Watchmen, Tell Me A Story) will be playing the titular Joe Kimbrough.

 In early March, it was announced that Natalie Martinez (Kingdom, The Stand) would be playing Amy, a bright young woman that Joe immediately forms a connection with – and who becomes musician Joe’s wife!

 Charlie Barnett (Chicago Fire) is set to play Eric, Joe’s close friend.
-Elizabeth Lail (You, Once Upon A Time) also joins the main cast; it’s yet unclear what role she’ll be filling in but I’ve got my bets on nurse Joe’s wife!
+Elizabeth Lail (You, Once Upon A Time) also joined the main cast as nurse Joe’s wife!

 And most recently Criminal Minds alum Adam Rodriguez joined the cast in a recurring role as a young Congressman Bobby Diaz.